-Every freelancer should be blogging and many Indian freelancers make a mistake of not blogging.
+Every freelancer should be blogging, and many Indian freelancers make a mistake of not blogging.

-1. Brand your individuality
+1. Brand your Individual Personal Brand

-Let me share with you a recent incident where I could not take up client’s invite on Upwork as I was overly occupied with other commitments.
+Let me share with you a recent incident where I could not take up the client’s invite on Upwork as I was overly occupied with other commitments.
 So I rejected his invite on Upwork.
 Client Googled my name, found my blog, used the contact form to get in touch with me.

-2. Makes you different
+2. Makes you Stand Out

 Your voice and opinion will always be unique and different and it can help you rise above the rest.

-3. Ready samples
+3. Ready To Showcase Samples

 Your blog can be a good source of samples that you can share with your clients in proposals.
-I always prefer sharing my blog urls as samples as and when I can.
+I always prefer sharing my blog URLs as samples as and when I can.

-4. Looks professional
+4. Looks Professional

 As a freelancer, though you can work in your pajamas, you need to look professional in your communications especially email.
-You should use @yourdomain.com and so having a website with the same yourdomain.com looks more professional and helps build trust of your clients.
+You should use @yourdomain.com and so having a website with the same yourdomain.com looks more professional and helps build the trust of your clients.

-Apart from being able to use @yourdomain email, you can use your blog address on your visiting card, brochure or any other printable media and make that look professional as well.
+Apart from being able to use @yourdomain email, you can use your blog address on your visiting card, brochure, or any other printable media and make that look professional as well.

 vBulletin for Go4Expert can be a very good example. vBulletin was sold to Internet Brands and it is never the product that it used to be when it was Jelsoft.
 Imagine if I hadn’t opted for a hosted solution.
 I could not have made those code changes that I have done for my own needs when vBulletin as a software took a different development path or moved over from vBulletin to XenForo.

-6. It’s not very technical
+6. It’s not very Technical

 Offline WordPress Blog editors like MarsEdit for Mac / Windows Live Writer for Windows allow you to blog as if you are editing a document on your computer and without the need to open the WordPress editor to publish your post.

-It cannot get any simpler than this.
+It can’t get any simpler than this.

-As an example one of my clients wanted Xenforo Like Avatars in vBulletin and I created a plugin for him, shared on vBulletin.org and there were many other users who were actually looking for a similar solution.
+As an example, one of my clients wanted Xenforo Like Avatars in vBulletin and I created a plugin for him, shared on vBulletin.org and there were many other users who were actually looking for a similar solution.

-People are looking to hire you to get such a solution is because there is no ready made solution available or else they would have used it.
+People are looking to hire you to get such a solution is because there is no ready-made solution available or else they would have used it.

-So if you can ask your clients to allow sharing what you have worked on, it can be a very good source of traffic to your blog of people who are looking for similar solution.
+So if you can ask your clients to allow sharing what you have worked on, it can be a very good source of the traffic to your blog of people who are looking for a similar solution.
 Ultimately you can find clients who are looking for further customization to your solution.